-1 /
+Tive with American (western Hemisphere) Content

-ANTH 5333 Cultures of Mexico and Central America
+Cultures of Mexico and Central America

-HIST 5132 The Civil War and Reconstruction
+The Civil War and Reconstruction

-HIST 5133 Antebellum America, 1815-1865
+Antebellum America, 1815-1865

-HIST 5138 Local History Seminar
+Local History Seminar

-HIST 5232 U.S. Social Movements
+U.S. Social Movements

-HIST 5233 U.S., 1877-1919
+U.S., 1877-1919

-HIST 5234 U.S., 1919-1945
+U.S., 1919-1945

-HIST 5235 U.S. Since 1945
+U.S. Since 1945

-HIST 5237 Nazi Cinema and the Third Reich
+Nazi Cinema and the Third Reich

-LITR 5431 American Literature
+American Literature

-SOCI 5333/PSYC 5534 Minorities and Majorities
+Minorities and Majorities

-SOCI 5334 Social Stratification
+Social Stratification

-SOCI 5336/CRIM Law and Society
+Law and Society

-5336
+·

-LITR 5431: Course may be repeated for credit when content varies.
+LITR 5431 American Literature (p.
+283): Course may be repeated for credit when content varies.

 Other courses with more than 50% American content will also fulfill this requirement.
-Theses, projects, or internships will deal with an Americanist subject.
+Theses, projects, or internships will address an Americanist subject.

-Applied Graphic Design Concentration
+Area in Applied Graphic Design

-Students concentrating their studies in Applied Graphic Design select Concentration I, Texts.
-A minimum of 15 hours is required for the concentration; 12 hours must come from Applied Graphic

-Design subjects.
-Students who elect to study Applied Graphic Design should be proficient in photography or digital photography and basic computer problem-solving skills.
+Students specializing in Applied Graphic Design select Concentration I, Texts.
+A minimum of 15 hours is required for the concentration; 12 hours must come from Applied Graphic Design subjects.
+Students who elect to study Applied Graphic Design should be proficient in photography or digital photography and possess basic computer problem-solving skills.

-Art History Concentration
+Area in Art History

-Students concentrating their studies in Art History select Concentration I, Texts, and complete a minimum of 15 hours of coursework in art history electives.
-For this concentration, only the thesis and coursework option are permitted.
-Students in the coursework option must select a balanced plan of study with the approval of their advisor.
+Students specializing in Art History select Concentration I, Texts, and complete a minimum of 15 hours of coursework in art history electives.
+For this concentration, only the thesis or coursework option is permitted.
+Students in the coursework option must select a balanced plan of study with the approval of an academic adviser.
 The thesis is a substantial, documented research paper in art history.

-Professional Writing Concentration
+Area in Professional Writing

-Students concentrating their studies in Professional Writing select Concentration I, Texts.
+Students specializing in Professional Writing select Concentration I, Texts.
 A minimum of 15 hours is required for the concentration; 12 hours must come from Professional Writing courses.
-Theses, projects, or internships will deal with Professional Writing subjects.
+Theses, projects, or internships will address Professional Writing subjects.